Foreign Affair: The Farewell Tour: Broadcasts and recordings

 The groundbreaking tour was filmed at the Estadi Olímpic de Montjuïc in Barcelona and was released on VHS titled, "Do You Want Some Action?".
 To celebrate Turner's 2021 induction into the Rock and Roll Hall of Fame, a remastered version of the recording was released in 2021, alongside an audio CD of the full concert.

 Fan-recorded footage of opening night in Antwerp is available on YouTube.
 The concert at Pallatrussadi, Milan was filmed and was also used as part of the MTV film.
 Although the real professional, multi-camera recording is not in circulation, there is a fan-shot, full-length video of the concert on YouTube.

 The concert at Woburn Abbey was filmed and part of which was used in an MTV mini-documentary, promoting Turner's tour.
 The intro to this show was used as part of an interview with Turner and the music video to "Be Tender with Me Baby" is the encore to this show.
-It is available on YouTube and the single for the song.
+It is available on the DVD "All The Best - The Live Collection" and also YouTube and the single for the song.
 There are no known copies of the full-length in circulation.

 Additionally, the concert in Athens was broadcast live on ET2.